 Contribute to the Class Reference¶

-Godot ships with many nodes and singletons to help you develop your games in GDscript.
+Godot ships with many nodes and singletons to help you develop your games.
 Each is a class, documented in the class reference.
 This reference is essential for anyone learning the engine: it is available both online and in the engine.

 But it’s incomplete.
 Some methods, variables and signals lack descriptions.
 Others changed with recent releases and need updates.
 The developers can’t write the entire reference on their own.
 Godot needs you, and all of us, to contribute.

 How to contribute¶

 The class reference lies in the following XML files, in Godot’s GitHub repository: doc/classes/.

 There are 5 steps to update the class reference (full guide below):